XHTML Basic

-XHTML Basic is an XML-based structured markup language primarily used for simple (mainly handheld) user agents, typically mobile devices.
+XHTML Basic is an XML-based structured markup language primarily designed for simple (mainly handheld) user agents, often found in mobile devices such as mobile phones, PDAs, pagers, and set-top boxes..

 XHTML Basic is a subset of XHTML 1.1, defined using XHTML Modularization including a reduced set of modules for document structure, images, forms, basic tables, and object support.
 XHTML Basic is suitable for mobile phones, PDAs, pagers, and settop boxes.

-It has replaced WML and C-HTML as more compliant user agents have been developed.
+XHTML Basic was once intended to replace older technologies like WML and C-HTML as more compliant user agents were developed.
+However, with the rise of HTML5 as the dominant web standard, XHTML Basic has been largely supplanted.
+HTML5's rich feature set and cross-device compatibility have rendered separate mobile-specific languages like WML, C-HTML, and XHTML Basic unnecessary.
+Today, HTML5 provides a unified platform for creating websites that work across all devices, making XHTML Basic largely irrelevant in modern web development.

-One large advantage XHTML Basic has over WML and C-HTML is that XHTML Basic pages can be rendered differently in web browsers and on handhelds, without the need for two different versions of the same page.
+One significant advantage of XHTML Basic over WML and C-HTML is that XHTML Basic pages can be rendered differently in web browsers and on handheld devices, eliminating the need for creating two different versions of the same page.

-The initial specification had been released in 2000.
-In 2006, the specification was revised to version 1.1.
-Six new features have been incorporated into the language in order to better serve the small-device community.
-The latest supersedition of the specification held by the W3C has been performed in 2018.
+The initial specification for XHTML Basic was released in 2000.
+In 2006, the specification was revised to version 1.1, incorporating six new features to better serve the small-device community.
+The latest update of the specification by the W3C has been performed in 2018.

+Latest Developments (2018 Update)

+The 2018 update to XHTML Basic by the W3C focused on improving interoperability with current technologies, ensuring XHTML Basic pages remain usable across a broader range of modern devices, including those that have adopted more recent web standards.
+These changes aimed to refine how XHTML Basic interacts with modern networking environments, enhancing compatibility with newer handheld devices and browsers that now more frequently rely on HTML5.

+While XHTML Basic remains functional, it is considered outdated in comparison to modern HTML5, which has become the dominant standard for mobile-first design.
+HTML5 includes features for multimedia, graphics, and responsive layouts, making it far more versatile for current web development needs.